These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing current pulmonary function test results or other recent diagnostic data

-Why: The DBQ specifically asks for FVC%, FEV1, and FEV1/FVC ratio.
+The DBQ specifically asks for FVC%, FEV1, and FEV1/FVC ratio.
 If you do not provide current values, the examiner may not have adequate documentation to support respiratory-based SMC.

-Do this instead: Bring copies of your most recent spirometry, EMG/nerve conduction studies, and any neurological evaluations.
+Instead: Bring copies of your most recent spirometry, EMG/nerve conduction studies, and any neurological evaluations.
 Contact your neurologist before the exam to obtain updated pulmonary function testing.

 Impact: Respiratory complication rating and SMC determination